Magazine article covering the benefits of gluten free eating

 No Gluten for Me!

-The more I see people at our clinic eating a gluten free diet, the more I realize how bad our modern day wheat (and other gluten containing grains) is for our bodies.
-Man’s conquest and domestication of wheat, rye and other glutenous grains has revolutionized our diets from berries, nuts and meats to our modern day diet laced with and often dominated by gluten grains.
+The more I see people eating a gluten free diet, the more I realize how bad our modern-day wheat and other gluten containing grains are for our bodies.
+Man’s conquest and domestication of wheat, rye and other glutenous grains has revolutionized our diets away from berries, nuts and meats to our modern-day diet laced with and often dominated by gluten grains.

 The Majestic Wheat of olden days was grown from seed saved year to year.
 It would spoil if kept too long or not kept dry.
 It would germinate and produce more wheat when cultivated.
 Majestic Wheat would cross pollinate with other wheat and provided the genetic variety needed by man’s digestive system.
 Just as the seasons provide variety in our diet with the different fruits and vegetables coming in out of season, cross pollination adds variety to our diets by providing genetic variety.
 This is important because eating the same thing day after day makes the body allergic to your favorite foods.